An expensive way to improve listening skills

 After you let the app know which words and phrases you need to study, it asks you a series of questions.
 These questions are similar to most other language learning apps, like Drops, MosaLingua, or the FluentU alternatives listed below.
 They consist of multiple choice, fill-in-the-blank, translations, and spelling to test how well you remember the expressions.

 I didn’t find these quizzes particularly helpful for remembering each video’s content.
-The questions can be repetitive and finishing the quizzes can be slow sometimes.
+The questions are repetitive and finishing the quizzes can take a long time.
 You get points for completing the quizzes, so it seems like FluentU just uses these to enhance the game-like qualities of the app.
 If you don’t like them, you can skip the quizzes (thankfully).

 FluentU curates, transcribes, and translates a lot of content in multiple languages.
 Because the content is specific for each language, the quality and variety of the videos, audio, and flashcards are different between languages.
 To give you a more specific idea of what’s available in the FluentU app, I took a closer look at some of its most popular language programs below.